 Actual heart problems are less common than breathing difficulties in infants.
-Because of this, before considering going to get additional help, it is essential to quickly start CPR and to perform five sets of CPR immediately.
-Each set of CPR consists of 30 compressions and two breaths.
+Because of this, before considering going to get additional help, it is essential to quickly start CPR and to perform two minutes of CPR immediately.
+Each set of CPR consists of 15 compressions and two breaths.

 Provide CPR if the infant is unresponsive and having trouble breathing.